 However, swerve the fake tan and your photographer will thank you for it.
 It might make you feel braver but, in truth, strong studio lighting and high-quality cameras may highlight the bits you miss or overdo!

 Shaving and waxing is a personal thing.
 It might make you feel better if you’re all ‘tidy’, however, be assured that the camera won’t be able to tell either way.

 So, your personal grooming routine pre-photoshoot should be no different to what you do normally.
 Just be you!

 Similarly, having your hair and makeup done for a photoshoot is a treat but is not essential.

-If you’d like her to, our in-house beauty stylist Evie can help you to make you feel ready for your shoot.
-She’s a pro at makeup for women of all ages and can style your hair to make you feel glamorous.
+If you’d like her to, our beauty stylists can help you to make you feel ready for your shoot.
+They’re pros at makeup for women of all ages and can style your hair to make you feel glamorous.

 Do the nude shots last

 Try not to think or worry about the naked portraits that you’re planning to have taken, and instead enjoy every moment of the shoot.